1. Parenting

 3. Lying in preschoolers

-It is normal for preschoolers to tell lies, either by blowing up the truth to get attention or by bending or side-stepping the truth to prevent themselves from getting into trouble.
-Although this tendency is nothing to be alarmed about, if it is not addressed early enough, your child may develop into a habitual liar.
+It is normal for preschoolers to tell lies, either by exaggerating the truth to get attention or by bending or evading the truth to avoid getting into trouble.

-• If you know your child is telling a lie, respond calmly and encourage them to tell the truth.
+• If you know your child is lying, calm yourself first.
+A calm adult encouraging them to tell the truth is more effective.

-• Explain to them, with simple examples, the difference between truth and lies.
-You could play a game of naming the colors of the sea or the trees, and ask them to identify if the statement about the color is true or a lie.
+• Explain, using simple examples, the difference between truth and lies.
+You could play a game of naming the colors of the sea or the trees, and ask them to identify if the statement about the color is true or not.

 • Remember to be a role model by being honest and truthful yourself!